 I am OK with a little snow getting into my hammock but if the temps rise and it starts raining I can go totally bombproof and zip my rain jacket over the opening (only problem at that point would be condensation).

 The hammock itself cost me $13 and about 20 minutes to make if I remember correctly.
 I followed Hunabku’s tutorial.
-His write-up is pretty straight forward so it doesn’t make sense for me to rewrite his instructions.
+His original instructions were fantastic but the photos have all expired so I reposted them at the following link.
 CLICK HERE for the cheapest and easiest DIY hammock tutorial you will ever find.
 It doesn’t even require a sewing machine!

 The tarp was made from a cheap blue poly tarp from Menards.
 I cut off the edges (which had heavy steel grommets) then made a cylinder out of it and taped the seem together with ductape.
 This is ridiculously easy to make and is super durable.
 I tried using the least amount of material possible so it tapers from the middle to the foot end.